Arrow algebras: Sierpi nski construction

-To prove $\mathbf{a}\in S^\to$, note that
+To prove $\mathbf{a}^\to_0 \cgeq {\bf a}$, note that

-As $\mathbf{a}_1 \succcurlyeq \mathbf{a} \in S$, it suffices to show
+As $\mathbf{a}^\to_1 \succcurlyeq \mathbf{a} \in S$, it suffices to show

-So we calculate Here the final equality follows from compatibility with joins.
+So we calculate Here the final equality follows from binary implicativity.
 The second part we can be bound from below by So we only have to bound the first part from below by $\mathbf{a}$.